 Options.
 Our 2006 Stock Option Plan authorizes us to grant options to purchase shares of common stock to our employees, directors and consultants.
 Our Compensation Committee is the administrator of the stock option plan.
 Stock option grants are generally made at the commencement of employment and following a significant change in job responsibilities or to meet other special retention or performance objectives.
 The Compensation Committee reviews and approves stock option awards to executive officers based upon a review of competitive compensation data, its assessment of individual performance, a review of each executive's existing long-term incentives, and retention considerations.
-In 2006, our Named Executive Officers were awarded stock options in the amounts indicated under "Grants of Plan Based Awards".
-These grants included grants made in September and August, 2006, either as the first grant to one named executive upon commencement of employment or in recognition of exceptional contributions to our company relating to developments in the clinical path, and in connection with a merit-based grant to a large number of employees intended to encourage an ownership culture among our employees.
+In 2007, we awarded stock options to one of the Named Executive Officers in the amount indicated under "Grants of Plan Based Awards".
+This grant was made in May 2007 as the first grant to the Named Executive Officer upon commencement of his employment by our company.
 The exercise price of stock options granted under the 2006 Stock Incentive Plan must be equal to at least 100% of the fair market value of our common stock on the date of grant; however, in certain circumstances, grants may be made at a lower price to Israeli grantees who are residents of the State of Israel.